Abraham Majok

-Manyiel Riel "Abraham" Majok (born 13 October 1998) is a South Sudanese professional footballer who plays for Cypriot Second Division side Anagennisi Deryneia.
-Born a South Sudanese refugee in Kenya and raised in Australia, Majok plays for the South Sudan national team.
+Manyiel Riel "Abraham" Majok (born 13 October 1998) is a South Sudanese professional footballer who plays for National Premier Leagues NSW side Mt Druitt Town Rangers.

 Club career

 He began his career with Spirit FC before joining Mt Druitt Town Rangers.
 After impressing the coaching staff at the Western Sydney Wanderers during a match against the club, Majok was invited to train with the A-League side before being offered a place with their youth team.

 Western Sydney Wanderers

 On 21 February 2017, after playing for the club's youth team, Majok made his professional debut for the Western Sydney Wanderers in their AFC Champions League clash against the Urawa Red Diamonds, playing 66 minutes before being replaced by Ryan Griffiths.
 He followed this up a week later by playing in the Wanderers' clash with Shanghai SIPG, seeing out the final 5 minutes as they were defeated 5–1.
 He made his first league appearance in a Round 27 clash with Adelaide United at Coopers Stadium, replacing Nicolás Martínez in the 64th minute, the match going on to finish 2–2.

 On 19 May 2017, he signed a two-year professional contract with the Wanderers, having previously been on a youth contract.
 Majok was part of the 2017-18 Y-League championship winning Western Sydney Wanderers Youth team.
 He played the full 90 minutes as they beat Melbourne City Youth 3–1 in the 2018 Y-League Grand Final on 3 February 2018.
 He finished the season as top-scorer with nine goals in seven games, collecting the Y-League Golden Boot for his efforts.

 Majok made his first appearance of the 2018–19 season as a second-half substitute in a Round 1 clash against Sydney FC in the Sydney Derby, the Wanderers' losing the match 2–0.
 He scored his first professional goal on 13 January 2019, scoring Western Sydney's 3rd as they were beaten 4–3 by Perth Glory.